msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= ... =
+* New payment method available: Credit or Debit Card
+* Plugin name changed
+* Full readme.txt and hooks-examples.php revision
+* Fix a PHP notice on Multibanco “Incremental references with expiration date” mode
+* Tested with WordPress 5.6 and WooCommerce 4.8.0-rc.2

 = 4.4.6 - 2020-11-04 =
 * You can safely update this plugin if you’re running WooCommece 2.6.0 or newer **but we’ll very soon drop support for WooCommerce previous to 3.0 (which was launched in April 2017)**